MaterializeInc/materialize/doc/developer/platform/README.md

 Here "unbounded" does not mean "infinite", only "can be increased by spending more resources".

+It is important to stress that while we want to provide access to more resources, and more availability, this is not meant to come at the expense of correctness or consistency.
+We still require Materialize to speak clearly and correctly about the contents of the collections it manages.

 The above are goals, and the path to Materialize Platform starts with none being the case yet.